Feb 20, 2017 8:30 AM CET

 The total amount of remuneration for a person with a senior executive position in Com Hem shall correspond to market practice and shall be competitive in order to attract, motivate and retain key employees.
 The aim is to create incentives for senior executives to execute strategic plans and deliver excellent operating results and to align such persons' interests with the interests of the shareholders.

-Remuneration of the CEO and other senior executives shall consist of a fixed salary, short-term incentives (STI) with variable remuneration paid annually in cash which are linked to achievement of financial targets for Com Hem and individual performance targets, and long-term incentives (LTIP) that are share based or share linked, in addition to pension and other customary benefits.
+Remuneration of the CEO and other senior executives shall consist of a fixed salary, short-term incentives (STI) with variable remuneration paid annually in cash which are linked to achievement of financial targets for Com Hem and/or individual performance targets, and long-term incentive programs (LTIP) that are share based or share linked, in addition to pension and other customary benefits.

 If there are particular grounds for it in a specific case, the Board of Directors may deviate from the guidelines.